keelyjones/ucd-milestone-project-1/README.md

 - *When visting the site from a desktop: pages incorportate aesthetically pleasing layouts (some features running alongside others); images are large and striking; the features of the site are all spaced-out evenly.*

-**4)** I have utilised [Cloud9 IDE](http://c9.io/)'s inbuilt [Language Analysis](https://docs.c9.io/docs/language-analysis) feature and [Debugger](https://docs.c9.io/docs/debugging-your-code) to automatically idenfity issues.

-*To learn more about these features, click the above hyperlinks to view Cloud9's documentation.*

-**5)** I have run my code through an HTML validator to check the validity and syntactical correctness of my HTML

-##### A couple of bug fixes:
+- N.B.
 I made used of Bootstrap `card` classes (content containers) for the profiles on my about page.
 The cards span only the height of the content, and therefore were not all equal height.
 Thanks to djibe's fix on [StackOverflow](https://stackoverflow.com/questions/35868756/how-to-make-bootstrap-4-cards-the-same-height-in-card-columns), I was able to make all of the cards the height of the tallest card, whilst still being responsive.

+**4)** I have utilised [Cloud9 IDE](http://c9.io/)'s inbuilt [Language Analysis](https://docs.c9.io/docs/language-analysis) feature and [Debugger](https://docs.c9.io/docs/debugging-your-code) to automatically idenfity issues.

+*To learn more about these features, click the above hyperlinks to view Cloud9's documentation.*

+**5)** I have run my code through an HTML validator to check the validity and syntactical correctness of my HTML.

+HTML validator brought up some errors, which where mostly small syntactical errors and typos.
+Some of these are listed below.
+- Error 1: 1 In my footer, there were mispelt elements (`<\br>` instead of `<br>`) and an extra `</i>` tag, which was easily rectified.
+- Error 2: In my Newsfeed (`index.html`), `hr` elements are not allowed as a child of `ul` elements.
+In order to rectify this, I simply changed the instances of `ul` and `li` to `div`.
+- Error 3: The character encoding was not declared.
+Added `<meta charset="utf-8"/>` to head.
+- Error 4: The scrolling attribute on the iframe element is obsolete.
+Use CSS instead.
+I targeted the iframe with `overflow: hidden;` and specified the width within my CSS stylesheet.

 ## Deployment